After SCOTUS Decision, Clark County Considers Homeless Camping Ban

 According to the report, 7,906 people experiencing homelessness were counted on a single night in January 2024.
 The number of people experiencing homelessness who are sheltered increased from 3,569 in 2023 to 4,115 in 2024.
 The number of unsheltered individuals increased by seven percent, from 3,912 people in 2023 to 4,202 in 2024.
 The annual survey is conducted on a single day in the last ten days in January.

-According to the data, Las Vegas ranks 11th in the nation for homelessness out of the 50 most populous cities in the nation, representing two percent of the homeless population in the United States.
 In comparison, New York City and Los Angeles account for over 50 percent of the homeless population in the US.
 Of the total population, a reported 11 percent of the adult population have a serious mental illness and 9 percent have a substance abuse disorder.

-In 2019, the City of Las Vegas approved an ordinance that made sitting, resting or lodging on sidewalks a misdemeanor if shelter space is not available.
-Las Vegas is now considering strengthening that ban to include jail time or repeat offenders.
+Las Vegas is now considering strengthening that ban to include jail time for repeat offenders.
 The City of Henderson adopted an ordinance in 2023 that prohibited sleeping outdoors, sleeping in tents or cooking outdoors.

-Segerblom told the Review Journal that he envisions an ordinance comparable to the one Las Vegas lawmakers are exploring strengthening, and that the county’s proposal is “tied” to the Supreme Court decision.
+Segerblom told the Review Journal that he envisions an ordinance comparable to the one Las Vegas lawmakers are strengthening, and that the county’s proposal is “tied” to the Supreme Court decision.
 “I think we need it,” Segerblom said about a proposed camping ban.
 “There are some people who honestly don’t want to seek services but are willing to comply with the law.”

 In June 2024, the U.S. Supreme Court’s Grant’s Pass decision provided local government with the greater ability to enact and enforce criminal penalties for public camping or sleeping, even in localities where there is limited local shelter space.